 Bronchoscopy

-CT Guided Needle Biopsy
+Image-Guided Needle Biopsy

 This test uses CT imaging to guide a needle through the skin into the lung to remove cells or tissue from the suspected mass or lymph nodes for biopsy.
 It is most effective for tumors located very near the chest wall or the skin.

-Video-Assisted Thoracoscopic Surgery (VATS)
+Robotic-Assisted Thoracoscopic Surgery (RATS)

 This minimally invasive surgical approach uses a scope inserted between the ribs to examine the lung.
-Other small instruments can be inserted for the surgeon to perform any necessary diagnostic or therapeutic treatment procedures, including removing tissue for biopsy or removing the mass itself.
-VATS procedures typically result in less pain and faster recovery times than traditional open surgical approaches.
+Other small instruments can be inserted for the surgeon to perform any necessary diagnostic or therapeutic procedures, including removing tissue for biopsy or removing the mass itself.
+RATS procedures typically result in less pain and faster recovery times than traditional open surgical approaches.

 Endobronchial Ultrasound (EBUS)